TheMaverickProgrammer/C-Python-like-Decorators/README.md

 ```

 # After-thoughts
-Unlike python, C++ doesn't let us define new functions on the fly, but we could get closer to python syntax if we had some kind of intermediary functor type that we could reassign e.g.
+Unlike python, C++ doesn't let us redefine functions on the fly, but we could get closer to python syntax if we had some kind of intermediary functor type that we could reassign e.g.

 ```cpp
 decorated_functor d = smart_divide(divide);